Glossary beginning with S

 - Separation agreement

-sometimes called ‘Minutes of Settlement’ - a written contract between two partners or spouses to live apart on certain terms and conditions, which usually includes sections (‘clauses’) on custody and access of children, support issues, and the division of property, assets and debts.
+sometimes called ‘Minutes of Settlement’ - a written contract between two former partners or spouses in which you state that you are separated and that usually includes sections (‘clauses’) on custody of and access with children, support issues, and the division of assets and debts.
 Separation agreements are usually written by lawyers – the court does not prepare separation agreements.

 You are not required to have a separation agreement put in place when you separate.
 If you do make one, then you may be able to apply to the court to ask for it to be registered in certain situations.
 When a separation agreement is registered with the court, this makes it a court order, and it may be able to be enforced like a court order.